Ina Station: Platforms

-Adjacent stations

 Station history

 Ina Station was opened on 1 June 1927 as a station on the Aichi Electric Railway.
 On 1 April 1935, the Aichi Electric Railway merged with the Nagoya Railroad (the forerunner of present-day Meitetsu).
 A new station building was completed in March 1996.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 1599 passengers daily.